 We originally published this guidance on 20 March 2020.
-We have updated this guidance with effect from [date].
+We have updated this guidance with effect from 4 and 16 June 2020.
 We will keep this guidance under review and update as necessary.
 Unless renewed or updated, this guidance expires on 31 October 2020.
 Guidance is relevant to firm behaviour only to the extent it is current at the time of the behaviour in question.
 Please check this page for updates to this guidance.

 Where a firm has dealt with customers at the end of a payment deferral period before this guidance came into force, it should review whether the outcome the customer has received is likely to be consistent with what the customer would have received under this guidance.
 If it is not consistent, the firm should make reasonable efforts to contact affected customers and give them an opportunity to take up any further help they may be eligible for under this guidance.